Tailwater Limited | PO Box 317 | Wellington, CO 80549 | firstname.lastname@example.org

 The definition of the parameters are shown in the figure below.
 The glide is based off the PT at the centerline and may be adjusted downstream (positive offset) by increasing the centerline offset.

 This screen also shows the same summary information from the introduction tab at the bottom of the screen.
-The graph shows an example of the bankfull reference, bankfull profile, and thalwag profiles assuming the average curve and tangent lengths.
-The vertical exageration for the graph may be adjusted in the lower left of the window to adjust visibility of the profile.
+The graph shows an example of the bankfull reference, bankfull profile, and thalweg profiles assuming the average curve and tangent lengths.
+The vertical exaggeration for the graph may be adjusted in the lower left of the window to adjust visibility of the profile.

 At this time the finish tab is just the last tab in the sequence.
 The space will eventually provide design checks and information that may assist the designer in checking the design.